Get Involved ! Our five working committees meet regularly to plan and carry out our work.

 - Endorsed and particpated in a local campaign to Save our Libraries

 - Initiated a petition campaign calling for diplomacy rather than military action in addressing the crisis in Syria

 - Circulated petition calling for investigation into the bombing of a Doctors Without Borders hospital in Afghanistan, and urged that terrorist attacks in Paris and elsewhere not be countered with military response

 - Sponsored two reading groups relating to the Israel-Palestine conflict

 - OurIP Committee continues to host a reading group addressing current topics in the Israel-Palestine conflict

-- The all artists and performers were provided by the Arts & Culture committee.
-There were six performances (theatre, poetry, dance), nine musical events, and seven exhibits (photography, posters, display of poetry, art).
+- All artists and performers were provided by the Arts & Culture committee.
+There was music performances, poetry, street theater, spoken word.

 Community-Building and Outreach

 - Joined with another peace group on twelve weekends to table at Farmer's Markets, asking people to send postcards to theri representatives urging diplomacy with Iran and then to accept the Iran deal after it was negotiated